26. Mantra of Vajrapani Bodhisattva

-|Chapter 26: The Practice of the Mantra of Vajrapani
+|Chapter 26: Mantra of Vajrapani Bodhisattva

-Someone asked me, Who is Vajrapani?
+Someone once asked me, ''Who is Vajrapani?''

-I replied, Only I can answer you.''
+I replied, ''Only I can answer you.''

 ''How pompous of you!''

-''I am not being boastful.
+''I am not being arrogant.
 I truly know the answer.''

-''Don't other practitioners know?
+''Don't other practitioners know?''

-Today, should anyone ask me who Vajrapani really is, I will put the same question to the person, Who is Vajrapani?''
+Today, if anyone should ask me who Vajrapani really is, I will pose the same question to them and ask, ''Who is Vajrapani?''

 Someone told me that Vajrapani is Samantabhadra Bodhisattva.
 Someone told me that Vajrapani is Trailokyavijaya.

 Someone told me that Vajrapani is Vajrasattva.